TurbulentGoat/rubiks-cube/README.md

 ### Visual Design
 - **Modern Interface**: Glassmorphism design with gradient background
 - **Responsive Charts**: Interactive charts with hover tooltips
-- **Color-Coded Sections**: Each chart has unique color coding for easy identification
+- **Colour-Coded Sections**: Each chart has colour coding based on the Rubik's cube colors
 - **Export Functionality**: Export any chart as a PNG image

 ## Usage